jestjs/jest/docs/API.md

 ```

 ### `mockFn.mockClear()`
+Resets all information stored in the mock

+This is useful when you want to completely restore a mock back to its initial state.

+### `mockFn.mockClearCalls()`
 Resets all information stored in the [`mockFn.mock.calls`](#mockfn-mock-calls) and [`mockFn.mock.instances`](#mockfn-mock-instances) arrays.

 Often this is useful when you want to clean up a mock's usage data between two assertions.